autay27/boccam/report.md

 ```
 `PAR` denotes that the next code block should be executed in parallel.
 In this case, only the single line `myChan ? y` will block until receiving the message from _p_.
 The subsequent lines of code, which are in parallel with it, will each run straight away as soon as they are scheduled.
 The order in which parallel processes are scheduled to run is not specified by occam and is down to the underlying implementation; we describe this as nondeterministic.

+## Tools used

+The interpreter is designed to run in the browser.
+This means that the interpreter must be built using only tools that compile to a language which can be run in the browser (i.e. with Javascript).

+### Jison and Jison-Lex

+Jison is a Javascript tool.
+Jison is a parser generator, while Jison-Lex is a lexer generator included in the package.
+The two are based on the widely used Flex and Bison, and have a similar API to them.
+The key difference is that Jison generates Javascript lexers and parsers, which can be run in the browser, and produce an output in the form of a Javascript array which can easily be processed further. [@jison] [@jisonlex]

+Jison-Lex is a regular expression-based lexer generator; it generates a program that can break text down into a list of tokens, the 'words' of a programming language, including predefined keywords as well as user-defined names and values.

+Jison is a shift-reduce parser generator; it generates a program that takes the list of tokens produced by the lexer, and repeatedly 'shifts' the first few tokens onto its stack, then 'reduces' them according to the rules of a context-free grammar, to arrive at the end result of an abstract syntax tree (AST).

+### Elm

+Elm is a functional programming language which compiles to Javascript, so it can be run in the browser.
+It is inspired by Haskell, but geared towards interactive uses, so I/O and other side effects are easy to use and cleanly separated out as part of Elm's program architecture.
+Elm also has functional languages' characteristic pattern matching capabilities, lack of runtime errors, and ease of handling user-defined exceptions.
+This makes it well suited for writing an interpreter.

+### CodeMirror

+CodeMirror is a Javascript tool which produces a customisable text editor which can be embedded in a web page.
+It is intended to be used for creating browser-based coding sites.
+Basic features such as line numbering, highlighting the line the text cursor is on, and indenting using the tab key are enough to make it feel familiar as a code editor and to make coding significantly easier.
+It is also extensible with features such as syntax highlighting, code linting, and automatic indenting.

 # Design